How Facebook’s AI Is Helping Save Suicidal People’s Lives

 In the now-famous manifesto laying out his vision for how Facebook plans to build a better global community, CEO Mark Zuckerberg noted the social network’s unique power to help people in danger of self-harm given the size and breadth of its user base and the myriad ways those 2 billion-plus people communicate across its systems.
 In March, the company announced a pilot project in the U.S. that would leverage AI to proactively identify Facebook posts signaling a user’s suicidal intent and expedite bringing those posts to the community operation team’s attention.

 Now, Facebook says it has rolled out the AI tools worldwide, and expanded them to cover both text posts and live video.
 In the past month, it says, its AI has identified more than 100 instances around the globe that required intervention by first responders.
-Those automated detection tools can identify text posts and live videos to be manually reviewed for suicide risk 30% faster than those reported by users.
+It has also found that reports accelerated by proactive detection–those requiring immediate attention–have been escalated to first responders twice as fast as those reported by users.

 At the same time, the company said it has improved the technology that helps its community operations team more efficiently review posts and videos as well as contact the actual first responders who will knock on the door of people in danger of self-harm.
 It’s also increasing the number of people who manually review posts or videos for suicidal intention.